arin-ganguly/Weather-Classification-using-YOLOv8/README.md

-# Weather Prediction using YOLOv8 🌦️🔍
+# Weather Classification using YOLOv8 🌦️🔍

 This project uses YOLOv8 (You Only Look Once - Version 8) to classify and predict different weather conditions from images.
 The model is trained to recognize weather classes such as **sunny**, **cloudy**, **rainy**, **sunrise**, etc., making it useful for real-time weather condition detection from live feeds or image datasets.